-SciSnack encourages the formation of writing groups at research institutes around the world – if there isn’t a group where you are, why not set one up?.
+SciSnack encourages the formation of writing groups at research and education institutes around the world – if there isn’t a group where you are, why not set one up?
 These groups provide a platform to discuss and give feedback on ideas and articles, aiding the revision and learning process.
 Afterwards, members publish their articles online, where the international SciSnack community can give feedback via the interactive SciSnack.com website.
-This interactive process, in tandem with extensive scientific outreach, will allow researchers to become aware of relevant research beyond their field and lead to a better understanding of climate research around the globe.
+This interactive process, in tandem with extensive scientific outreach, will allow researchers to become aware of relevant research beyond their field and lead to a better understanding of various research fields around the globe.

 SciSnack.com also contains lectures and resources to help all our members develop a solid foundation upon which to build their writing skills.

 The SciSnack process adopts the RECITe approach to achieve success.
 REpetition, Continuity, Interaction and Triumph.
 Repetition is the mother of skill and can only be achieved by applying those skills on a continuous basis.
 By interacting with our peers through regular meetings, the publication of articles and by reviewing others’ work, we can triumph over our fears of opening ourselves up to constructive criticism and disagreement.